moov-io/iso20022/README.md

 ## Project Status

-Moov ISO20022 currently offers a Go package with plans for an API and command line tool in the near future.
+ISO 20022 is a large and evolving set of specifications.
+We are deprecating this repository in favor of targeted repositories such as [rtp20022](https://github.com/moov-io/rtp20022).

 Please star the project if you are interested in its progress.
-The project supports generating and parsing ISO 20022 messages.
-Feedback on this early version of ISO20022 is appreciated and vital to its success.
+Feedback on this early version of ISO 20022 is appreciated and vital to its success.
 Please let us know if you encounter any bugs/unclear documentation or have feature suggestions by opening up an issue.
 Thanks!

 ## Usage